deawyk/deawyk.github.io/_pages/projects.md

 I generally spend 1-2 weeks working on each project.
 (My bandwidth for long-term projects is strictly reserved for work).
 The ideation process is spontaneous, usually when personal interest, time, and an learning opportunity align.

-I veer toward human problems that often deal with dense, ambiguous subjects; and present indefinite answers and sometimes even more questions.
+I veer toward human problems that often deal with dense, ambiguous subjects; and present indefinite answers and sometimes more questions.
 It's made me more comfortable with uncertainty.

 <div style="text-align: left">